Livens Projector: History

 On 25 July 1916 at Ovillers-la-Boisselle during the Battle of the Somme, Z Company used eighty projectors when the Australians were due to attack Pozières.
 Since the early versions had a short range, it was necessary to, first, neutralise German machine gun nests, and, then place the projectors 200 yd forward into no-man's-land.

 Z Company rapidly developed the Livens Projector, increasing its range to 350 yd and eventually an electrically triggered version with a range of 1300 yd used at the Battle of Messines in June 1917.

 The Livens Projector was then modified to fire canisters of poison gas rather than oil.
 This system was tested in secret, at Thiepval in September 1916 and Beaumont-Hamel in November.
 The Livens Projector was able to deliver a high concentration of gas a considerable distance.
 Each canister delivered as much gas as several gas shells.
 Without the need to reload, a barrage could be launched quickly, catching the enemy by surprise.
 Although the projectors were single-shot weapons they were cheap and used in hundreds or even thousands.

 The Livens Projector was also used to fire other substances.
 At one time or another the drums contained high explosive, oil and cotton-waste pellets, thermite, white phosphorus and "stinks".
 Used as giant stink bombs to trick the enemy, "stinks" were malodorous but harmless substances such as bone oil and amyl acetate used to simulate a poison gas attack, compelling the opponents to don cumbersome masks, which reduced the efficiency of German troops),on occasions when gas could not be safely employed.
 Alternatively, "stinks" could be used to artificially prolong the scale, discomfort and duration of genuine gas-attacks i.e. alternating projectiles containing "stinks" with phosgene, adamsite or chloropicrin.
 There was even a design for ammunition containing a dozen Mills bombs in the manner of a cluster bomb.
 The Livens Projector remained in the arsenal of the British Army until the early years of the Second World War.
-Over 25,000 Livens Projectors were produced for the defence of Great Britain between 1939-1942.
+Over 25,000 Livens Projectors were produced for the defence of Great Britain between 1939 and 1942.